jendoc/se_project_aroundtheus/README.md

 * [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)

 **Demo**
-Watch a video demo of the project here: https://www.loom.com/share/ad91a37664734cc1a6fe24a9bfa8515b
+Watch a video demo of the project here: [Loom video demo](https://www.loom.com/share/ad91a37664734cc1a6fe24a9bfa8515b)

 To demo on your own device, download the zip file, terminal command "npm i" then "npm run dev"